hazelcast/hazelcast-reference-manual/src/Map-Locks.md

 ### Locking Maps

 Hazelcast Distributed Map (IMap) is thread-safe to meet your thread safety requirements.
-When these requirements increase or you want to have more control on the concurrency, consider the following Hazelcast solutions.
+When these requirements increase or you want to have more control on the concurrency, consider the Hazelcast solutions described here.

 Let's work on a sample case as shown below.